Hackingzone/airgeddon/README.md

 - Controlled Exit.
 Cleaning tasks and temp files.
 Option to keep monitor mode if desired.<br/>
 - Multilanguage support and autodetect OS language feature (see supported languages section).<br/>
 - Help hints in every zone/menu for easy use.<br/>
 - Auto-update.
-Script checks for newer version if possible.<br/>
+Script checks for newer version if possible.

 #Requirements
 Bash version 4.0 or later needed.<br/>